davemolk/tiny-perls/README.md

 ## lobsters
 client for lobste.rs.

+## newperl
+create a basic template for a new perl script.

 ## nospace
 remove spaces from the contents of a given directory. operates on current directory if none is provided.